backupparachute/vehichaul-api-docs/_documentation/errors.md

   | 202 | Accepted | Data Stored |
   | 400 | Bad Request | We could not process that action |
   | 403 | Forbidden | We could not authenticate you |

+  Typical HTTP Response Codes used by Vehichaul API
 left_code_blocks:
   - code_block:
     title: